steno-aarhus/research/about/quarto.md

     program and other relevant information on a website can make it much easier for the event participants to find the information they need.

-Aside from the use cases above, there are also other needs:
+Aside from the use cases above, when creating websites there are some additional needs we need to, or at least would like to, fulfill:

 -   We need to follow the law, for instance around [GDPR](https://gdpr-info.eu/).
-While we don't fall under the [Danish web accessibility law](https://www.retsinformation.dk/eli/lta/2018/692) as the website is not targeted to the general public, ensuring that more people are able to read or navigate the website in an accessible way is an ideal and goal we still have.
+While we don't fall under the [Danish web accessibility law](https://www.retsinformation.dk/eli/lta/2018/692) as the website is not targeted to the general public, we still aim to ensure that more people are able to read or navigate the website in an accessible way.
--   We want the tool to be a tool that is commonly used by researchers in their own work, so they don't have to learn a whole other tool just to create a website.
+-   We want the tool we use to create websites to be a tool that is commonly used by researchers in their own work, so they don't have to learn a whole other tool just to create a website.
 -   The tool should be fairly easy to use.